tradingview-pine-seeds/docs/README.md

 # Pine Seeds documentation

 > [!WARNING]
-> **Please be informed that creation of new repositories has been suspended.**
->
-> We will continue to provide support for the existing repositories.
-You can also email us to pine.seeds@tradingview.com if you have questions about your repositories.
+> The creation of new repositories has been suspended.
+We will continue to support the existing repositories.
+If you have questions or need assistance with your current repositories, contact us at
->
+> pine.seeds@tradingview.com.
-> We are sorry for any inconvenience this may cause.

 ## Overview